U.S. report: Much of the world’s chocolate supply relies on more than 1 million child workers

 Nearly 1.6 million children were engaged in child labor in cocoa production, according to the survey, and most of those were involved in tasks considered hazardous, such as wielding machetes, carrying heavy loads or working with pesticides.
 Because of changes in methodology, the number of child laborers in the new survey is not comparable to that of the first survey, researchers said.

-“As this report shows, there are today still too many children in cocoa farming doing work for which they are too young, or work that endangers them,” according to a statement from Richard Scobey, president of the World Cocoa Foundation, an industry group that represents about 80 percent of the world’s cocoa supply chain.
+“As this report shows, there are today still too many children in cocoa farming doing work for which they are too young, or work that endangers them,” according to a statement from Richard Scobey, president of the World Cocoa Foundation, an industry group represents companies handling about 80 percent of the world’s cocoa supply chain.

 In addressing the report, Scobey identified no industry failures.
 Instead, he suggested that the goals for reducing child labor may have been too lofty.

-The targets for reducing child labor “were set without fully understanding the complexity and scale of a challenge heavily associated with poverty in rural Africa,” according to his statement, which also noted that cocoa production has risen.
+The targets “were set without fully understanding the complexity and scale of a challenge heavily associated with poverty in rural Africa,” according to his statement, which noted that cocoa production has risen.

 “Companies alone cannot solve the problem,” he said.

-Several nonprofit groups, however, argue the companies have fallen far short of their responsibilities.
-They question how an industry that rings up an estimated $103 billion in annual sales could have taken almost 20 years with little progress, if any, toward the stated goal.
+Several nonprofit groups, however, argue that the companies have fallen far short of their responsibilities.
+They question how an industry that rings up an estimated $103 billion in annual sales could have made so little, if any, progress over 20 years.

-In December, the Supreme Court is expected to hear arguments in a case against Nestle and Cargill involving a group of Malians who say that as adolescents, they served as forced labor on Ivory Coast cocoa farms.
+In December, the Supreme Court is expected to hear arguments in a case against Nestle and Cargill involving a group of Malians who say that as adolescents, they were forced to work on Ivory Coast cocoa farms.

+Regarding the lawsuit, a Nestle statement said: “All involved agree that Nestlé never engaged in the egregious child labor alleged in this suit.
+This lawsuit does not advance the shared goal of ending child labor in the cocoa industry because it does not address the root causes of the issue and will not improve the conditions in West Africa.”

 Generally, the companies have sought to set up programs to try to monitor farms for child labor, and say they aim to expand those.